festwrap/festwrap-server/frontend/README.md

 # Development setup test

 Make sure Node 20 and Make are available in your system.
-Then install dependencoes:
+Then install dependencies:

 ```shell
 npm install